data-doge/blue-ridge-labs-fellowship-code-sample/deliver-recent-activity-digest.md

+*walkthrough: how customized email notifications are delivered to cobudget users - part2 / 5*

 ### `DeliverRecentActivityDigest#run!`

 when called, goes through every user with active memberships who is due for a delivery, and (1) asks `UserService` to send them customized emails, and (2) schedule their next delivery